fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 "Then you must understand how dangerous this idea is, if it comes true!
 Junior is afraid of losing power, he is always afraid of losing power and frantically comes up with new... new weapons, and we still keep quiet and turn a blind eye to the possible consequences!
 Previously, it was acceptable --- not the same scale, not the same power, not to mention that without us, without the Family..."

 "That's right, Middle --- without us!
-By themselves, Halfmen are only capable of destroying their own kind, and no more...
+By themselves, Half-Men are only capable of destroying their own kind, and no more...
 But with us --- oh, with us, as it turned out, they are capable of many things!
 They turned out to be great Scavengers!
 And you, Middle, you yourself produced bastard heroes with great pleasure, not caring for any considerations!
 Isn't that right, Sea Stallion?!
 Well tell me, tell me again --- 'you are right, brother'!"

 "Stop it!"